Free tool

 Select your industry

 The AI adjusts its response framework based on industry.
 A healthcare response handles potential HIPAA implications.
-A hospitality response references the guest experience journey.
 A restaurant response never offers a refund in the public reply.

 Choose your tone